ACC for foliated log canonical thresholds: Foliations of rank two on threefolds

 where the equality holds since $C_1$ is contracted to a point $Z$ by assumption.
+Note that the coefficient of $C$ in $\Delta$ is at least 2 for any irreducible component $C$ of the support of $\Delta-\Delta'$.
 Then there is at most one irreducible component of the support of $\Delta-\Delta'$ intersecting $C_1$.
 Besides, if such irreducible component exists, then it is unique and its coefficient in $\Delta$ is $2$.
 So $(\Delta-\Delta')\cdot C_1\in\{0,1\}$.

 Next we also notice that

 where the second equality comes from the equation~(\ref{adjunct_strong}) and that $C_1$ is contracted to a point $Z$ and the last equality comes from $K_{E_1^\nu}+\Theta\equiv 0$.
 Therefore, we have